harshraj21/web-scraping/README.md

 # web-scraping
-Web Scraping using selenium and chrome webdriver
+Web Scraping using selenium and chrome webdriver to fetch the url and download some videos